Council Staff Biographies

 Beyer holds a BA in Latin American Studies and Spanish from the University of Texas at Austin.
 She is an Independent Director on the Board of Natural Gas Services Group, Inc. in Midland, TX, currently as Nominating Committee Chair.
-She also serves on the Boards of the World Affairs Council of Greater Houston and IPAA/PESA Education Advisory Board.
+She also serves on the World Affairs Council of Greater Houston Board.
 She is a former Independent Director at Pemex Procurement International (PPI) and served on the U.S. International Trade Administration’s U.S.-Mexico Energy Business Council.

 MOLLY DETERMAN – COO